 A large down payment typically means:

-There are a lot of factors to put into consideration.
+Similar to the reasons to use a real estate agent, there are a lot of factors to consider when deciding how much should your down payment on a house be.
 A large down payment can be a huge boon to you in the long-term with lower monthly bills, but that may also mean less cash when you move in.
 Paying a low down payment speeds up the home-buying process, but you may end up paying more money down the line in mortgage insurance premiums and other fees.

 Make sure you set a budget that allows for a reasonable down payment while leaving you enough cash on hand to pay for any maintenance or emergencies.
 Avoid dumping all of your savings into a down payment.
 Remember, you still need cash even after you buy your house for furniture, décor, and utilities.

 Yes and no. It depends on the programs you take advantage of and the lenders you work with.
+At Berskshire Hathaway HomeServices California Properties, we understand that buying your first home is a big decision, and we’re here to answer all your questions, from what are tract houses to what is the minimum down payment required for a mortgage.
 If you need assistance, consider consulting with Southern California real estate agents at Berkshire Hathaway HomeServices California Properties.
-Our team of California real estate agents has the experience and knowledge to guide you through the process.
+Our team of California realtors and California real estate agents have the experience and knowledge to guide you through the process, and we also have a dedicated mortgage lending partner, Prosperity Home Mortgage, with a variety of financing products to fit your needs.

 Like what you see here?
 Sign up for more!
 Our free e-newsletter informs you of listings in your community, insider real estate tips, the latest in home trends, and more.